Chang Sheng-ford

-Chang Sheng-ford (張盛和 (Zhāng Shènghuó); born 1 September 1949) is a Taiwanese politician.
-He was the Minister of Finance of the Republic of China from 2012 to 2016.
+Chang Sheng-ford (張盛和 (Zhāng Shènghuó); born 1 September 1949) is a Taiwanese politician who served as the Minister of Finance from 2012 to 2016.

-ROC Finance Ministry
+Minister of Finance

-Cross-strait finance

-In early April 2013, Chang said that representative from banks in Mainland China may soon be able to join the board of directors in Taiwanese financial institutions.
+In early April 2013, Chang said that representative from banks in mainland China may soon be able to join the board of directors in Taiwanese financial institutions.
 However, this is only feasible if they do not exercise undue influence on management of the companies.
 He views this as merely a form of investment.